imshawan/node-blogger/CONTRIBUTING.md

   - #fix: For bug fixes or issue resolutions.
   - #update: For general updates, improvements, or enhancements.
   - #misc: For miscellaneous changes or anything that doesn't fit into the above categories.
+  - #chore: For tasks like maintenance, documentation, or build adjustments, helping categorize non-feature or bug-fix changes.

 ### Brief Description
 - Write a concise, one-line description of the change.
 Start with a capital letter and do not end with a period.